roboTHIx/thi_joy/README.md

 ## Expected Changes in the Near Future

-  - Create packages for more controllers
+  - Create packages for more gamepads